ketgo/osdev/myos/include/README.md

-# NOTE:

-All kernel headers are in this folder.
+All common headers are in this folder.